-The most powerful hurricane to hit Florida’s Tampa Bay since 1921 is steaming toward landfall and storm surges as high as 15’ along the state’s west coast early Thursday morning.
-With its projected path across the Florida peninsula, hurricane Milton is forecast to dump prodigious rain totals up to 18” and even raise storm surges at Jacksonville and the St. Johns River as it exits into the Atlantic.
+The most powerful hurricane to hit Florida’s Tampa Bay since 1921 is steamed into the state’s west coast Wednesday evening, making landfall near Siesta Key and Sarasota around 8:30 p.m.
+With a projected path across the Florida peninsula, hurricane Milton was forecast to dump prodigious rain totals up to 18” and even raise storm surges at Jacksonville and the St. Johns River as it exits into the Atlantic.

-At 11 a.m.
-Milton was a category 4 hurricane with maximum sustained winds of 145 mph, moving northeast at about 17 mph.
-National Hurricane Center forecasters predict a storm surge of 10’ to 15’ between Anna Maria Island and Boca Grande, and 8’ to 12’ in Tampa Bay.
+Milton approached as a category 4 hurricane with maximum sustained winds of 145 mph, moving northeast at about 17 mph.
+National Hurricane Center forecasters predicted a storm surge of 10’ to 15’ between Anna Maria Island and Boca Grande, and 8’ to 12’ in Tampa Bay.

 Tropical storm warnings were in effect from the Florida Keys and Bahamas to Georgia and South Carolina.
 Even after it exits Florida the hurricane is expected to push surges of 3’ to 5’ along the Atlantic coast from Sebastian Inlet, Fla., to Edisto Beach, S.C.